-This webinar conferencing software has a user-friendly interface housing basic features to conduct a webinar smoothly.
-Even beginners will find it non-threatening to begin their journey of webinars through AnyMeeting.
+The webinar conferencing software has a user-friendly interface housing basic features to conduct a webinar smoothly.
+Even beginners will find it nonthreatening to begin their journey of webinars through AnyMeeting.

 Price: $48 per user per month for the Webinar Lite Plan with a capacity of up to 50 attendees.
 The Webinar Pro Plan costs $128 per user per month allowing up to 200 attendees.
 Until 2021, the pro license is available for free.

 The product promises to make “telling your stories” easier and it delivers with the simplicity of its tools and features.
 Don’t worry about its webinar capabilities though — you can broadcast live in HD video with up to 12 presenters, share your screen, conduct live audience Q&As and real-time polls, and let your attendees engage in live chat.

 There’s a “Presenter green room” for all the presenters to meet up for up to an hour before the scheduled webinar time to discuss and prep for the event.
 Even your attendees can hangout in an “Audience waiting room” until you go on air.